Client not sending data

 - Your HTTP request is malformed.
 For more information, see Upload Data to an HTTP Source.

 If you have verified that the HTTP source is receiving data, but you cannot see the data in search results, it may be that the timestamps in your data do not fall within the time range of your search.
 This could indicate that the Sumo is not parsing the timestamps correctly.

 You can figure that out by searching for data from that source using the Use Receipt Time option.
-When you run a search with this option, the results include log data with any timestamp, in reverse order of receipt time, so you can view difference in timestamp and receipt time to identify sources that may be generating incorrect timestamps.
+When you run a search with this option, the results include log data with any timestamp, in reverse order of receipt time, so you can view the difference in timestamp and receipt time to identify sources that may be generating incorrect timestamps.
 For more information, see Use Receipt Time.

-If you determine that the timestamps in your ingested data are not what you would expect, see Timestamps, Time Zones, Time Ranges, and Date Formats to verify the your timestamp format is one that Sumo can automatically parse.
+If you determine that the timestamps in your ingested data are not what you would expect, see Timestamps, Time Zones, Time Ranges, and Date Formats to verify your timestamp format is one that Sumo can automatically parse.
 If your data has a timestamp format that Sumo doesn’t understand, you can specify a custom timestamp format for the source.

 Check HTTP status codes

 If you believe some data that was uploaded to a source was not ingested, check the HTTP status codes for requests sent to the source.
 Each request should receive a 200 status code indicating the data was successfully received by Sumo.
 Status codes other than 200 may indicate an issue with the HTTP source.
 Key status codes are listed below.

 |200||HTTP request received and processed successfully.|

 |401||HTTP request was rejected due to missing or invalid URL token.|